Terraced houses in the United Kingdom: Definition

-Terraced houses, as defined by various bylaws established in the 19th century, particularly the Public Health Act 1875, are distinguished by properties connecting directly to each other in a row, sharing a party wall.
+Terraced houses, as defined by various bylaws established in the 19th century, particularly the Public Health Act 1875 (38 & 39 Vict. c.
+55), are distinguished by properties connecting directly to each other in a row, sharing a party wall.
 A house may be several storeys high, two or three rooms deep, and optionally contain a basement and attic.
 In this configuration, a terraced house may be known as a two-up two-down, having a ground and first floor with two rooms on each.
 Most terraced houses have a duo pitch gable roof.

 For a typical two-up two-down house, the front room has historically been the parlour, or reception room, where guests would be entertained, while the rear would act as a living room and private area.
 Many terraced houses are extended by a back projection, which may or may not be the same height as the main build.
 A terraced house has windows at both the front and the back of the house; if a house connects directly to a property at the rear, it is a back to back house.
 19th century terraced houses, especially those designed for working-class families, did not typically have a bathroom or toilet with a modern drainage system; instead these would have a privy using ash to deodorise human waste.

 Origin

 Terraced houses were introduced to London from Italy in the 1630s.
 Covent Garden was laid out to resemble the Palazzo Thiene in Venice.
 Terraces first became popular in England when Nicholas Barbon began rebuilding London after the Great Fire in 1666.
 The terrace was designed to hold family and servants together in one place, as opposed to separate servant quarters, and came to be regarded as a "higher form of life".
 They became a trademark of Georgian architecture in Britain, including Grosvenor Square, London, in 1727 and Queen's Square, Bath, in 1729.
 The parlour became the largest room in the house, and the area where the aristocracy would entertain and impress their guests.

-17th and 18th-century terraced houses did not use as sophisticated construction methods.
+17th and 18th-century terraced houses did not use much sophisticated construction methods.
 Building materials were supplied locally, using stone where possible (such as Bath stone in the eponymous city), otherwise firing brick from clay.
 The house was divided into small rooms partly for structural reasons, and partly because it was more economical to supply timber in shorter lengths.
-The London Building Act of 1774 made it a legal requirement for all terraced houses there to have a minimum wall thickness and a party wall extending above the roofline to help prevent fire spreading along the terrace, along with other specified basic building requirements.
+The London Building Act 1774 (14 Geo.
+3. c.
+78) made it a legal requirement for all terraced houses there to have a minimum wall thickness and a party wall extending above the roofline to help prevent fire spreading along the terrace, along with other specified basic building requirements.
 However, these requirements did not extend elsewhere, and towns had varying requirements until the mid-19th century.